TIBCOSoftware/flogo/docs/content/labs/helloworld.md

 In Flogo, a flow is an implementation of an action and is the primary tool to implement business logic.
 A flow can consist of a number of different constructs:

-* **Activties**: One or more activities that implement specific logic (for example write to a database, invoke a REST endpoint, etc)
+* **Activities**: One or more activities that implement specific logic (for example write to a database, invoke a REST endpoint, etc)
 * **Links**: Each activity is connected via a link (_Links can contain conditional logic to alter the path of a flow_)

 Flows, as previously stated in the triggers section, can exist without a trigger.
 Thus, flows operate very similar to functions, that is, a single flow can define its own input & output parameters.
 Thus, enabling a flow to be reused regardless of the trigger entrypoint To create a new flow you can click either the `+ New Flow` button at the top or the `Create a flow` button in the middle of the screen.